Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2. WebApp calls Microsoft Graph on behalf of signed-in user/2.1. using authorization code flow/README.md

 ## About The code

-Starting from the [previous phase of the tutorial](../../1.%20WebApp%20signs-in%20users%20with%20Microsoft%20Identity%20(OIDC)), the code was incrementally updated by following these steps:
+Starting from the [previous phase of the tutorial](../../1.%20WebApp%20signs-in%20users%20with%20Microsoft%20Identity%20(OIDC)), the code was incrementally updated with the following steps:

-### Update the `Startup.cs` file to enable TokenAcquisition MSAL.NET based service
+### Update the `Startup.cs` file to enable TokenAcquisition by a MSAL.NET based service

 After the following lines in the ConfigureServices(IServiceCollection services) method, replace `services.AddAzureAdV2Authentication(Configuration);`, by the following lines: